damilolah/Introduction-to-Machine-Learning/chapter3.md

 *** =instructions
-- Use createDataPartition() function in R to partition your dataset
+- Use createDataPartition() function to partition your dataset
 - Your training set should be 70% of the entire dataset
 - Print out the training and test sets
 - Check the dimension of both datasets to know more about the data
-- Now plot age against wage and make the colour based on education.
+- Now plot the training dataset with age on the x-axis, wage on the y-axis and make the colour based on education.
 What do you notice?
 *** =hint

-- Make sure you have loaded the caret package into your workspace by typing `library(caret)`
 - type ?createDataPartition to know how to use the createDataPartition() function
-- Make p=0.6 and set list=FALSE
+- Make p=0.7 and set list=FALSE
-- To print a variable to the console, simply type the name of the variable on a new
+- To print a variable to the console, simply type the name of the variable on a new line.
-- - Use `qplot()` for the last instruction.
+- Use `qplot()` for the last instruction.
 Just as you did in the previous exercise.
+- Do you notice that the plot created usinf training set is similar to the plot done on the whole Wage dataset.
+This is because the createDataPartition function splits the data evenly into training and test sets.

 *** =pre_exercise_code
 ```{r}
 library(caret)